Llety'r Dryw

 Llety'r Dryw is a house in Abergele Road, Colwyn Bay, Conwy, Wales.
 It is a Grade II listed building.
 It was built in 1893 for John Eden (uncle of Anthony Eden) and designed by the Chester firm of architects, Douglas and Fordham.
-About 1960 it came into the possession of Denbighshire County Council and was used as the Fire Brigade Headquarters; then, in about 1990 it was taken over by the North Wales Police Authority.
+In 1960 it came into the possession of Denbighshire County Council and was used as the Fire Brigade Headquarters; then in 1990 it was taken over by the North Wales Police Authority.
 The house has been described as a "simple stone-built villa", which has been "inspired by 17th-century vernacular work of Northern England".
 The listing description says it is a "freely interpreted neo-vernacular house of considerable architectural quality".

 It is built in random rubble, with red sandstone dressings; it has a slate roof with a crest of red tiles, and brick chimneystacks with stone caps.
 It consists of a main range, with cross wings having coped and finialed gables, and a service extension behind.
 Much of the original joinery remains in the interior of the house.